SabotageAndi/docs/docs/core/preview3/tools/dotnet-run.md

 `dotnet myapp.dll`

 For more information about the `dotnet` driver, see the [.NET Core Command Line Tools (CLI)](index.md) topic.

+It is important to note that `dotnet run` command is not intended for production use because it will resolve all of the application's dependencies, apart from the shared runtime, from the NuGet cache on the machine where it is ran.
+In order to get a production ready deployment, please use the [`dotnet publish`](dotnet-publish.md) command.
+For more information on .NET Core application deployment, please refer to the [.NET Core Application Deployment](../deploying/index.md) document.

 ## Options